khulnasoft/integrations-core/citrix_hypervisor/README.md

 ### Installation

-The Citrix Hypervisor check is included in the [Datadog Agent][3] package.
+The Citrix Hypervisor check is included in the [Khulnasoft Agent][3] package.
 No additional installation is needed on your server.
-The recommended way to monitor Citrix hypervisors is to install one Datadog Agent on each hypervisor.
+The recommended way to monitor Citrix hypervisors is to install one Khulnasoft Agent on each hypervisor.

-#### Datadog user
+#### Khulnasoft user

 The Citrix Hypervisor integration requires a user with at least [`read-only`][4] access to monitor the service.